Brian Andreas: StoryPeople

-At the time of Hall of Whispers, Skye was living with his former spouse in Berkeley, and was focusing artistically on stone sculpting.
+At the time of Hall of Whispers, Andreas was living with his former spouse in Berkeley, and was focusing artistically on stone sculpting.
 "I had lots of white, black and beige around but no color."[9]
 The first StoryPeople sculpture was made from a board pulled from a dilapidated fence outside of his Berkeley, California studio.
 It was cut it into a stylized human figure, and then painted it in bright colors.
 Further experiments with these figures included hand stamped text along with the color and a softly blended face.
 Soon, these sculptural 'people' began to sell, first at the Marin Swap Meet in Sausalito, California, and then later at wine and music festivals in the San Francisco Bay area.
-Encouraged by the results, Skye and his family subsequently left Berkeley early in 1994 and returned to Decorah, Iowa, where he had previously graduated from Luther College.
+Encouraged by the results, Andreas and his family subsequently left Berkeley early in 1994 and returned to Decorah, Iowa, where he had previously graduated from Luther College.
 As the result of the Hall of Whispers and the fence-board experiments, it was written that "he discovered the StoryPeople waiting to be carved out of rough barn board, painted in bright colors, and hand-lettered with their individual stories."
-He "gives voice to the vision of the child and the unsophisticated in books that listen to unnamed 'StoryPeople,' who express themselves through hand-stamped print, as if epigrammatically."